-Travel to Czech Republic and you will feel you have stepped back in time.
-That protection and preservation is why this country has 14 places designated as UNESCO World Heritage sites Czech Republic is famous for.
+Travel to the Czech Republic and you will feel you have stepped back in time.
+That protection and preservation are why this country has 14 places designated as UNESCO World Heritage sites Czech Republic is famous for.
 These places are recognized for their natural, historic and cultural significance, selected by representatives of the United Nations Educational, Scientific and Cultural Organization (UNESCO) as a way to preserve and protect for future generations.
 So, let’s learn more about some of the best ones to visit while in the Czech Republic.